 While many brands leverage macro influencers, those will followings of 100,000 or more, some are starting to find success with smaller pages that have a higher engagement rate.
 Those with smaller followings tend to have an audience that trusts them more since their posts come off as more authentic.
 A few brands in particular chose to utilize this micro influencers for Coachella campaigns.
 Stare Cosmetics collaborated with Loryn Powell, a lifestyle comedian with a little over 68,000 followers.
 One of her videos of her prepping for the festival amassed over 1.3 million views, having a like follower ratio of 38%.

 From start to finish, if you are an influencer in 2019 then Coachella Music Festival is the place for you to be for two weekends in April.
 Brands are investing more into their influencer campaigns and they are seeing it payoff.
 While Arianna Grande was playing on the main stage, influencers like Liza Soberano were dominating Instagram with 798,000 likes on her first Coachella post.
 Whether they are snapping a selfie at an exclusive of site party or posing in front of the ferris wheel, every moment at the event represents a chance for a brand to collaborate with an influencer to generate social impressions.
-Not only are they futhering the brands digital footprint, but they are doing it in massive ways with posts surrounding Coachella performing better than those not at the festival.
+Not only are they furthering the brands digital footprint, but they are doing it in massive ways, with posts surrounding Coachella performing better than those not at the festival.